chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/integrations/frameworks/chonkie.md

 # Chonkie Chroma Handshake

-Chonkie provides a Chroma handshake that can be used to embed and insert data into a Chroma collection.
+Chonkie provides a Chroma handshake that can be used to embed and insert chunks into a Chroma collection.

 ## Prerequisites